anyscale/templates/templates/fine-tune-llm_v2/README.md

 # Fine-tuning Open-weight LLMs with Anyscale

-**⏱️ Time to complete**: N/A
+**⏱️ Time to complete**: 20 minutes

 Fine-tuning LLMs is an easy and cost-effective way to tailor their capabilities towards niche applications with high-acccuracy.
 While Ray and RayTrain offer generic primitives for building such workloads, at Anyscale we have created a higher-level library called _LLMForge_ that builds on top of Ray and other open-source libraries to provide an easy to work with interface for fine-tuning and training LLMs.

 This template is a guide on how to use LLMForge for fine-tuning LLMs.
+For serving finetuned models you can see the [LLM serving template](../endpoints_v2/README.md).

 ### Table of contents